 Fine food connoisseurs should also try the utterly delectable Jambon de Savoie, made in the Savoy region in the French Alps.
 Produced under similarly strict conditions as Bayonne ham, the hand salted hams are dried for a minimum of 12 months, the best suppliers using driers located high up in the Alps at altitudes of between 650-700 m.
 This long, gentle process creates a salty, richer tasting ham than its Bayonne counterpart and is delicious as part of a platter of charcuterie or in casseroles.

 The Ardeche region in southern France is another source of exquisite, aged hams.
 Pigs roam wild in the Ardeche mountains and are only fed natural feed and then slaughtered to strict specifications.
 The minimum curing period for Ardeche ham is 12 months, although most quality conscious producers dry their products for about 18 months.
-The ham is rich in flavor, a dark coloured salty ham with a particularly potent aroma.
+The ham is rich in flavor, a dark-colored salty ham with a, particularly potent aroma.

 Jambon de Lacaune

 Lastly, connoisseurs must the try the rare and sublime smoked Jambon de Lacaune from the Tarn region in south-western France.
 Produced in Gijou valley, the pigs used for Jambon de Lacaune can only be reared and bred in three specified areas in the Tarn, Aveyron and Lot departments.
 After slaughter, the ham must be cured for a minimum of 9 months before release.
 The resulting ham is a firm favorite with chefs and celebrity chef Rick Stein likened it to Spain’s finest Serrano ham, top Lacaune ham has a gorgeous marbling of fat and an intense, full flavor.
 Serve it with melon, figs or a light salad, accompanied by a slightly chilled glass of Pinot Noir – gastronomic heaven!